 - Synchronizing all your desktop applications with a customer’s account information.

 - Propagating updated account data from your Pega 8 application into one or more web or desktop applications.

 The minimum requirements for building a robotic automation are:

 - Pega Robot Studio 19.1

 This article assumes that you have successfully installed and configured Pega Robot Studio and Pega Robot Runtime.
-For more information, see Configuration of robotic desktop automation for Pega 8 applications.
+For more information, see Configuring Pega Robot Manager 6 for Pega Platform 7.4.
 This article discusses the following topics: